gaoyve/Switcher/README.md

 The app saves your IDs in a local file and everytime you enter the password, for convience, it will save it in the memory(NOT in a local file).
 So feel free to use this app, it's totally safe.

 ## Known issue
-Certain states of App Store and iTunes App may cause the AppleScript part run to error, but don't worry, click login again, it will work.
+* Certain states of App Store and iTunes App may cause the AppleScript part run to error, but don't worry, click login again, it will work.

+* Cause the iBooks doesn't support AppleScript, it's not work for iBooks.

 <a id="chinese"></a>
 # 中文说明